 \subsubsection{Neural Relation}

-While symbolic relations effectively capture syntactic properties, many semantic properties, such as data dependencies, cannot be easily extracted through parsing alone.
-To address this, our analysis policy incorporates neural relations in the rules, enabling user-customized semantic analysis.
-By providing the definition of a semantic property along with several examples and the program to be analyzed, the desired semantic property can be obtained through few-shot CoT prompting, thereby populating the neural relations in Figure~\ref{fig:syntax}.
-We introduce the concept of \emph{neural relation specification} as follows to formulate how a user specifies a neural relation.
+While symbolic relations capture syntactic properties, many semantic properties, such as data dependencies, cannot be easily extracted via parsing.
+To address this, our analysis policy incorporates neural relations for customized semantic analysis.
+By providing a property definition and several examples, the desired semantic property can be obtained via few-shot CoT prompting, thereby populating the neural relations.
+We formalize \emph{neural relation specification} as follows to formulate how a user defines a neural relation.

 \begin{definition}(Neural Relation Specification) Given a neural relation, its neural relation specification is a pair of a natural language description $D$ and a set of examples $\mathcal{E}$.
 Here, the natural language description $D$ defines the desired semantic property.
-An example in $\mathcal{E}$ contains an example program $P_e$ and an explanation $E_e$ on the program property upon the example program $P_e$. \end{definition}
+An example in $\mathcal{E}$ contains an example program $P_e$ and an explanation $E_e$ on the program property. \end{definition}